TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/010 First feature.md

 > As a User I can add a new User, so that Todos can be assigned to Users.

-Okay, a user can create a user, sounds a bit funky.
+Okay, a user can create a User, sounds a bit funky.
 We have the user interacting with the system, and we have information about users in the system.

 Now, this is a Todo app, so we might consider whether adding a Todo item should be the most essential, and therefore be developed first.
 However, when creating a Todo it should be assigned to a User, so we do the User stuff first.
 Otherwise we would have to go back and revise a finished feature.
 That's doable, but I don't want to.